-Strategy ES-7.4.1: Storm Drainage Master Plan.
+ES-7.4.1: Storm Drainage Master Plan.

 Develop and maintain a Storm Drainage Master Plan which identifies facilities needed to prevent "10-year" event street flooding and "100-year" event structure flooding and integrate green infrastructure to meet water quality protection needs in a cost effective manner.

-Strategy ES-7.4.2: Watershed Management Plans.
+ES-7.4.2: Watershed Management Plans.

-Work with other agencies to develop broader Watershed Management Plans to model the City's hydrology.
+Work with other agencies to develop broader Watershed Management Plans to model and control the City's hydrology.

+ES-7.4.3: Development.

-Strategy ES-7.4.3: Development.
-Review development plans to ensure that projects are examined in the context of impacts on the entire watershed.
+Review development plans to ensure that projects are examined in the context of impacts on the entire watershed, in order to comply with the City's non-point source Municipal Regional Permit.

-Policy ES-7.5: Groundwater Recharge Sites
+POLICY ES-7.5: GROUNDWATER RECHARGE SITES